 Okay, so, that sounds a bit like a synopsis of Romans 13:1-7 to me, but who am I to say what motivated the writer of the definition?

 Last week I noticed one of the schools near our home had the character trait of the month and its definition (caring) on its reader board.
 The sign reminded me of the movement eleven years ago to bring “values” back into our community.

-It is not the fault of parents who battled to bring values education into the schools.
+It is not the fault of the brave parents who battled to bring values education into the schools.
 Those parents followed their conscience and worked their tails off to make a difference.
 That kind of moral courage is never wrong.
 Nor, should the blame be laid at the feet of the school system.
-In a post-modern, post-values, post-Christian world some very brave leaders took a risk and made a valiant attempt at standing up for some timeless truths.
+In a post-modern, post-values, post-Christian world some very courageous leaders took a risk and made a valiant attempt at standing up for some timeless truths.
 That kind of bravery should always be celebrated.

-For well over a century, individuals have wanted and, in some cases, even insisted that Christian values be taught without all the pesky ethical teaching that accompanies Christianity.
+For well over a century, individuals have wanted and, in some cases, even demanded values unique to Christianity be taught without all the pesky obedience to God that accompanies genuine Christianity.
 Our culture wants nice people who practice Christian generosity in the event of a natural disaster or tragedy (Proverbs 11:25, 2nd Corinthians 9:6).
-We want people who are benevolent, compassionate and nice (Ephesians 4:32, Proverbs 11:17, Proverbs 14:21).
-We want people who tell the truth as Christianity demands (Leviticus 19:11, Colossians 3:11).
+We want people to be kind, benevolent, compassionate and nice (Ephesians 4:32, Proverbs 11:17, Proverbs 14:21).
+We want people to be honest and upright as Christianity demands (Leviticus 19:11, Colossians 3:11).
 We want people in our culture to value family as the Bible teaches (Exodus 20:14, Ephesians 6:1, Ephesians 6:4).
 These are all great values and we celebrate them openly.